imNKsid/Ludo_RN/README.md

 # Ludo_RN

-Making of a Ludo Game
+Making of a Ludo Game using React Native